alexdphan/babyagi-chroma-agent/README.md

 ## Execution Agent

 The execution_agent() function is where the OpenAI API is used alongside Langhchain.
-It takes two parameters: the objective and the task.
+It takes parameters including the objective and the task.
 It then sends a prompt to Langchain's OpenAI API, which returns the result of the task.
 The prompt consists of a description of the AI system's task, the objective, and the task itself.
 The result is then returned as a string.

 ## Task Creation Agent